jentery/508v4/keywords.md

 * **risk**: the perceived payoff or penalty for an action; it entails uncertainty, reward, and randomness
 * **route or network building**: a mechanic in games involving networks where players are encouraged to build connections or long chains of pieces; common in train and grid games
 * **rules**: guidelines or protocols for action; communicated in the manual or rulebook (compare with mechanic)
+* **shedding**: when the player's objective is to be the first person to empty their hand of all cards
+* **signaling**: a game with two players (sender and receiver); the sender has one of several types (private to the sender and unknown to the receiver) that determines their function and affects the messages they send; the receiver has only one type and thus their function is known; signaling games are Bayesian games, where players have incomplete information about the other players (e.g., info about their available strategies or payoffs), but also have beliefs with known probability distributions
 * **tableau**: a family of games where players have a visible array of components that they build and manipulate; the array affects the quality, quantity, or variety of available actions
 * **theme**: the subject matter (story, setting, characters, and even design) of the game
 * **tiles**: components used as playing pieces, board pieces, or geometries in games (compare (*Dominoes* with *Carcassonne*)
+* **trading**: players exchange game items between each other
+* **trashing**: putting cards (often strategically) into the discard pile
 * **turns**: a moment when a player may act; discrete in turn-based games; simultaneous in real-time games; also a moment when analysis paralysis is most visible or palpable
+* **twitching**: a mechanic that requires fast decision-making
 * **uncertainty principle**: Werner Heisenberg's principle that it's impossible to measure something without disturbing it; confidence in the exactitude of frequency information increases with duration of observation
+* **worker placement** (or action drafting): requires a player to select specific actions from a set available to all players; actions are commonly selected by the placement of game pieces or tokens on selected action spaces; each player usually has a limited number of pieces with which to participate in the draft; some games achieve the same effect in reverse: the turn begins with action spaces filled by markers, which are claimed by players for some cost
 * **zero-sum game**: a player's gain or loss of action (or utility) is exactly balanced by the other players' gain or loss of action (or utility); the total gains less the total losses equals zero

 ## Design Speak